xgovernor/wisp-vscode/README.md

 - Comments (`#` and `//`)
 - Numbers, constants, and identifiers

+## Linter

+Type `pnpm run lint` to check your `.wisp` files for syntax errors and style issues.
+The linter logic is now located in `src/linter.js` for both CLI and real-time diagnostics.

 ## Snippets

 Type prefixes like `let`, `constant`, `show`, `if`, `while`, `for`, `do`, `ask`, `array`, `object`, `read_file`, `write_file`, `function`, `try`, `async`, or `spawn` for code templates.